AbdullahKhan-x/C-Tetris/README.md

 # C-Tetris
-This is a polished implementation of the poppular game Tetris in C++
+This is a polished implementation of the poppular game Tetris in C++ using raylib.